neenu-kurian/TVMaze-app/README.md

 ## Project setup

 A simple app in Vue.js using TV Maze api which shows a set of TV shows and it details.
 It is also possible to search for tv shows using this app.
+I have chosen vue as it is very flexible, has its own libraries for routing, state management and unit testing.
+It also gives a great developer experience.
+It is easy to adapt to an existing application or to build a new one.

 To start the application follow the below steps: